Skip to content

 About this course

-Our Level 6 Civil Engineer Degree Apprenticeship offers the opportunity to gain a full honours degree, whilst developing valuable industry-specific work experience and earning a wage.
+Our Level 6 Civil Engineer Degree Apprenticeship (Integrated) offers the opportunity to gain a full honours degree, whilst developing valuable industry-specific work experience and earning a wage.

 Who is this route suitable for?